 Temperature Drops and Energy Conservation

 When temperatures cool down, cats naturally want to conserve body heat and energy.
-Think about it: maintaining body temperature requires energy, and sleeping is the most efficient way to conserve it.
+Maintaining body temperature requires energy, and sleeping is the most efficient way to conserve it.
 Your cat isn’t being dramatic when they seek out that sunny window spot or burrow under a blanket.
 They’re responding to an ancient instinct that tells them to preserve energy during colder months.

 This is why you might notice your cat seeking out warmer sleeping areas more frequently.
 A heated cat bed or self-warming mat becomes increasingly attractive as fall progresses, and many pet parents find their cats gravitating toward these cozy options without any encouragement.